 People think that text-based posts work the best on LinkedIn, but it’s not always the case.
 Research claims that posts with visual content get 94% more views as compared to text posts.
 You can add images, infographics, videos, slides, or even documents to your posts.
 You can also share your podcasts.

 Documents are actually shared as a carousel post on LinkedIn.
 When you upload a series of images as documents, it will be displayed as a carousel that users can swipe through and see.
 Also, LinkedIn prefers that users should upload media directly into a post, rather than putting a link to another site hosting it.
-For example, if you wish to share a video, it is preferred that you directly upload the video from your device, instead of sharing a YouTube link. #LearnwithRecurPost to know about the trendiest content strategist you can use for LinkedIn content marketing.
+For example, if you wish to share a video, you would prefer to directly upload the video from your device instead of sharing a YouTube link. #LearnwithRecurPost to know about the trendiest content strategist you can use for LinkedIn content marketing.

 5. Reshare others’ content